-Note: Make sure that your scanner's battery is charged.
+Note: Make sure that your scanner's battery or instant charge pack is charged.

-Visit the Services and Support section of our website (www.honeywellaidc.com) to check for the latest software for both the scanner and the base or Access Point.
+Visit our website (www.honeywellaidc.com) to check for the latest software for the scanner, the base ,or Access Point.

 Is the scanner having trouble reading your symbols?